Skip to main content

 Step 7: Full Algorithm πbio\pi_{\mathrm{bio}}

-mount std.math.calculus.bfgs;
+mount core.math.calculus.bfgs;

 /// Full biological data bundle for π_bio.

-pub type NeuralData is {
+public type NeuralData is {

 eeg_spectral: Map<Text, Float>, // {alpha, beta, gamma_low, gamma_high, theta, infraslow}